infinum/dox/README.md

 # Dox

 Automate your documentation writing proces!
 Dox generates API documentation from Rspec controller/request specs in a Rails application.
-It formats the tests output in the [api blueprint](https://apiblueprint.org/) format.
+It formats the tests output in the [API Blueprint](https://apiblueprint.org) format.
 Choose one of the [renderes](#renderers) to convert it to HTML or host it on [Apiary.io](https://apiary.io/)

 Here's a [demo app](https://github.com/infinum/dox-demo) and here are some examples: